Nandez22/CIS122/Info/BubbleSort.md

       <td>$${\color{green} 6}$$</td>
     </tr></table></td></tr></table></br>

 So, I think it's fair that I summarize what's going on here.
-We loop through the array, and at each index (i) we compare it's value (arr[i]) to the index ahead of it (arr[i+1]).
-If the former is greater (arr[i] > arr[i+1]), that means the bigger value is to the left.
-We don't want that (huge no no).
-Our solution is to flip the values. _While the logistics of doing so have an additional layer of complexity to them, I am going to save that for the [Code](#CODE) section_.
-After we decided if i and i+1 need to flip, we move on.
-Notice that when we move to a new index (after 0), the highest value we've seen up to that point is always at i, unless we run into a greater number.
-So if you think about it, we are basically dragging the biggest value we can find along to the end, if we come across a larger value on the way, we grab that instead.
-The end result of this is that we always end up with the largest value all the way to the right.</br>
+We loop through the array, and at each index `i` we compare its value `arr[i]` to the index ahead of it `arr[i+1]`.
+If the former is greater (i.e. `arr[i] > arr[i+1]`), that means the bigger value is to the left.
+Remember we want larger values to the right, so we swap them.
+If `arr[i] < arr[i+1]`, then nothing needs to happen because the greater value is already to the right.</br>
+Notice that when we move to a new index > 0, the highest value we've seen up to that point is always at `i`, unless we run into a greater number.
+So if you think about it, we are dragging the biggest value we can find along to the end, if we come across a larger value on the way, we grab that instead.
+The result of this is that we always end up with the largest value to the right.</br>
 That is the entire purpose of the inner loop.

 ### **Outer Loop**
-The outer loop is a little less grand, and really only serves one purpose, to repeat the inner loop.
-As we in the [Inner Loop](#Inner-Loop) section, the inner loop puts the greatest value at the very end of the array.</br>
-In our example we started with:
+The outer loop is a little less grand, and only serves one purpose, to repeat the inner loop.
+As we discussed in the [Inner Loop](#Inner-Loop) section, the inner loop puts the greatest value at the very end of the array.
+In our example we walked through a full run of the loop, resulting in the following array:</br>

 <table><tr>
       <td>1</td>
       <td>5</td>